-It will be useful to bundle contents in an AA into a single file, making distributing the Grid application outside of the repository easier.
-Also, for those that are larger in size and in binary in nature, such as application programs or data, it may also be useful do compression.
+It will be useful to bundle contents of an AA into a single file, making it easier to distribute the Grid application outside of the repository.
+Also, for those contents that are larger in size and of binary in nature, such as application programs or data, it may also be useful to compress them.
 One of the purposes of the specification is to create a few sets of example formats in order to increase the chance of interoperability among the implementations.
-As such, we define a standardized external format of an AA which can make use of the off the shelf prevailed technologies for bundling and compression such as zip.
+As such, we define a standardized external format of an AA which can make use of the off the shelf prevailed technologies for bundling and compressing such as zip.
 The Create operation can accept either a bundled file or discrete files, both containing equivalent AA information.
-See Section 6.3 for physical format of AA and Section 5.1.2 for Create operation.
+See Section 6.3 for physical format of AA and Section 5.3.2 for Create operation.